Shuttle Zone: How India must build on Thomas Cup success in order to become a badminton powerhouse

 March 1980, when Prakash Padukone won the All England.
 March 2001, when Pullela Gopichand won the All England.
-August 2011, when Jwala Gutta and Ashwini Ponnappa won bronze medal at World Championships to end a 28-year-old wait.
+August 2011, when Jwala Gutta and Ashwini Ponnappa won bronze at the World Championships to end a 28-year-old wait.
 August 2012, when Saina Nehwal bagged the bronze medal at the London Olympics.
 August 2016, when PV Sindhu sealed the silver medal at the Rio Olympics.
 April 2018, when a team event gold medal at the Commonwealth Games became a reality.
 And August 2019, when PV Sindhu became the World Champion to create history.

 These are milestones in Indian badminton that can never be forgotten.